Wal33D/gmail-node-mailer/README.md

 - [Server Notifications Demo](./examples/ServerNotificationsDemo.md)
 - [Subscription Handling Demo](./examples/SubscriptionHandlingDemo.md)

+## Detailed Installation and Setup Guide

+For a comprehensive guide on installing and setting up `gmail-node-mailer`, including enabling the Gmail API and configuring service account credentials, refer to the [Installation Guide](./examples/installation.md).

+...

 ## Effortless Email Composition with Auto-Detection

 When crafting emails with `gmail-node-mailer`, you don't need to worry about the intricacies of email formatting or subject encoding.
 Our intelligent auto-detection feature takes care of it all.
 For a deeper dive into how this works, check out [Auto-Detection Features](./examples/AutoDetectionFeatures.md).